spotinst/help/src/docs/ocean/features/roll.md

 *   **Roll Batch Size Percentage**: Indicates the percentage of the cluster's target capacity that will be rolled during a node pool update or scale operation.
 For example, if the cluster's target capacity is 50 nodes, and the Batch Size Percentage is set to 20%, each batch will consist of 20% of the target capacity, 10 nodes (50 nodes * 20% = 10 nodes).

 *   **Batch Size Healthy Percentage**: indicates the minimum percentage of healthy instances in a single batch.
-    The roll will fail if the number of healthy instances in a single batch is below this percentage.
+    The roll will fail if the number of healthy instances in a single batch is less than this percentage.
 The range is 1-100; if the parameter value is null, the default value will be 50%.
 Ocean considers instances not replaced due to PDB as healthy.
     You can override the behavior of the `batchMinHealthyPercentage` parameter by setting the `ignorePdb` parameter to True.

 ## Node Status